Justin Willson Postgraduate Research Associate

 While focused on medieval art, Justin maintains a wider interest in the longevity of the humanities.
 This year, with Earnestine Qiu, he is leading the book club, “Race before Modernity,” co-sponsored by the Program in Medieval Studies and Princeton Humanities Council.
-Key questions that he continues to explore are philosophy’s relation to art, and the nature of value, beauty and the sacred.
+Key questions that he continues to explore in his writing are philosophy’s relation to art, and the nature of value, beauty, and the sacred.
 As a pianist, he enjoys composing and performing folk music, while probably his greatest side interest remains reading and writing poetry and translating Russian verse.

-Justin returned to academia in 2013 after five years of teaching high school literature while running a neighborhood rehabilitation nonprofit in South Georgia.
-He studied philosophy and literature as an undergraduate at the University of Georgia and worked broadly in visiting programs at Yale and the University of Chicago before joining the Art & Archaeology department at Princeton in 2015.
+Justin returned to academia in 2013 after five years of teaching high school literature and running a neighborhood rehabilitation nonprofit in Southwest Georgia.
+He studied philosophy and literature as an undergraduate at the University of Georgia and worked broadly in visiting programs at Yale and the University of Chicago before joining the Department of Art & Archaeology at Princeton in 2015.

 Justin’s research has been supported by the Seeger ’52 Center for Hellenic Studies, the Committee for the Study of Late Antiquity, the Princeton Institute for International and Regional Studies, the Mary Jaharis Center for Byzantine Art and Culture, and Hillwood Estates, Museum & Gardens.
-For 2019-2020 he is a Graduate Research Fellow at the Center for the Study of Religion at Princeton, and in 2018-2019 he held a Fulbright Grant at Moscow State University where he worked with Professor Engelina Sergeevna Smirnova and Professor Aleksandr Sergeevich Preobrazhensky.
+In 2019-2020 he was a fellow at the Center for the Study of Religion at Princeton, and in 2018-2019 he held a Fulbright Grant at Moscow State University where he worked with Professor Engelina Sergeevna Smirnova and Professor Aleksandr Sergeevich Preobrazhensky.

 “The Origin of the Crafts according to Byzantine Rosette Caskets,” West 86th 27, no. 2 (2020) [issued in January]